 A great way to use up even more tomatoes is to make a second batch of salsa to try two side by side – an easy roasted cherry tomato salsa.
 (That is if you have as many cherry tomatoes as we do!)

-If you want to make fire-roasted cherry tomato salsa, try roasting some cherry tomatoes, quartered onion, and jalapeno on a baking sheet under the broiler until the tomatoes are blistered.
-Let the tomatoes cool a little so they don’t explode everywhere when chopped up, then follow the recipe as directed.
+If you want to make fire-roasted cherry tomato salsa, try roasting some cherry tomatoes, quartered onion, and jalapeño on a baking sheet under the broiler until the tomatoes are blistered.
 (Do NOT roast the lime or cilantro.)
-This will give the tomatoes a fire-roasted tomato or charred flavor.
-The taste of roasted salsa is a bit different than the original flavor, but it is still delicious.
-(I think I prefer the fresh flavor!)
+This will give the tomatoes a sweet and fire-roasted tomato or charred flavor.
+I have a separate recipe for this version as you need to adjust the ingredients a bit to balance out the sweetness the tomatoes develop from being roasted.

 Can You Can Cherry Tomato Salsa?

-I have seen recipes where cherry tomatoes have been pickled, but I have not tested a recipe for canning them.
-(I love this recipe for canned salsa, or I make frozen salsa.)
+I also love this recipe for canned salsa, and I also like to make frozen salsa.
 I prefer to use fresh cherry tomatoes to make “fresh” meals.
-I do like to freeze cherry tomato sauce, cherry tomato soup, and roasted cherry tomato paste, or you can dehydrate cherry tomatoes to later make “sun-dried” cherry tomato pesto.
+I also like to freeze cherry tomatoes whole or, I make cherry tomato sauce, cherry tomato soup, and roasted cherry tomato paste.
+I also like to dehydrate cherry tomatoes to later make “sun-dried” cherry tomato pesto.

 A chip dipping into salsa in a small white bowl and a lime and chips in the background.